 Here’s a list of activities you can do in May as well as kid-friendly things to do in Moab!

-Here’s a list of fun things to do to learn about the history and geology of the Moab area.
+Check out these terrific locations to learn about the history and geology of the Moab area.
 We highly recommend the Moab Giants Museum for anyone who loves dinosaurs!

 - Moab Giants Museum